 It is well established that neurofeedback can lessen dyslexia's consequences.
 The EEG data are read and displayed to the subject in real time.
-The subject acquires more control over their brain through operant conditioning [36].
-It has been demonstrated that this phenomenon may change, and add weak connections that help the subject pay attention and learn better when the user learns to manage a particular area of the brain [37].
-According to APA guidelines[38], neurofeedback is a "possibly efficacious" technique.
+The subject acquires more control over their brain through operant conditioning^[30].
+It has been demonstrated that this phenomenon may change, and add weak connections that help the subject pay attention and learn better when the user learns to manage a particular area of the brain^[31].
+According to APA guidelines^[32], neurofeedback is a "possibly efficacious" technique.
 It is difficult to demonstrate neurofeedback's effectiveness.
 Typically, clinical studies have been conducted to demonstrate advancements in the psychometric tests used before and after the investigation.
-According to several studies, neurofeedback leads to improvements in brain structure [39].
+According to several studies, neurofeedback leads to improvements in brain structure^[33].
 Participants showed improved functional connectivity of the sensorimotor resting state network and increased fractional anisotropy (FA) in the corpus callosum after one hour of NFB training.
-The default mode network also showed increased functional connectivity [40]. fMRI is typically used in this study to display the strongly linked brain regions following neurofeedback.
+The default mode network also showed an increased functional connectivity^[34]. fMRI is typically used in this study to display the strongly linked brain regions following neurofeedback.
 It is challenging to demonstrate changes in the brain following neurofeedback using QEEG.
-There is research that shows the causality between neurofeedback and cognitive improvement[41][42][43][44].

-Auto Train Brain is an advanced solution that includes neurofeedback from 14-channels, multimodal learning, and special education principles [27].
+Auto Train Brain is an advanced solution that includes neurofeedback from 14-channels, multimodal learning, and special education principles^[26].
 Machine learning algorithms are built-in features of Auto Train Brain.

-Previous research investigated the long-term effects of 14-channel neurofeedback with Auto Train Brain5].
+Previous research investigated the long-term effects of 14-channel neurofeedback with Auto Train Brain.
 It was discovered that the variance of the gamma band entropy was increased, showing the brain's flexibility is enhanced.
 Using gamma band entropy variance is a good measure to understand the increased functional connectivity in certain regions across neurofeedback sessions.